 Also check out this post on Emotional Spending from Everyday Dollar: 7 Ways to Overcome Emotional Spending

 - How to Be a Better, Happier You

 - How to Live Your Best Life

 - Goal Setting: How to Set SMART Goals and Stick With Them

 Importance of learning how to stop emotional spending

-If it isn’t obvious by now, using emotion spending as a way to cope will ruin your finances if you do t have the money to back it up, don’t buy it.
+If it isn’t obvious by now, using emotional spending as a way to cope will ruin your finances if you do t have the money to back it up, don’t buy it.

 So the importance of learning how to stop emotional spending will benefit you now and help you plan for a better financial future.

-It is import to stop your emotional spending so you can be financially secure and work towards financial goals such as an emergency fund, paying down debt and retirement.
+It is important to stop your emotional spending so you can be financially secure and work towards financial goals such as an emergency fund, paying down debt, and retirement.